 There are no such distinctive visible features possessed by those in Ishasha that other lions do not have.
 They are neither distinctive in size.

 - Another good opportunity for a closer encounter with the lions can be through lion tracking at the northern sector of Queen Elizabeth National Park.
-All our tours to Queen Elizabeth Park can be adjusted to include the tree climbing lions in Ishasha or Lion tracking at the Kasenyi sector, still with in Queen Elizabeth Park.
+All our tours to Queen Elizabeth Park can be adjusted to include the tree climbing lions in Ishasha or Lion tracking at the northern sector.